 - The loser says, “I’ll just add a bunch of reverb on everything to make it sound spacious.”

-- The winner says, “I’ll use a combination of reverbs and delays and carefully apply them so they don’t drown out my mix.”
+- The winner says, “I’ll use a combination of reverbs and apply them so they don’t drown out my mix.”

 - The loser says, “The louder I make it, the better it sounds!”

 - The winner says, “With enough dynamic range, I preserve the quality of the sound!”